The benefits of minimalism are many. This post highlights three of them, but there are way more than that.

 I get that not everyone is in a position to live without a car, but if you can get by without one it’s worth considering.
 Even if you can’t, take a long, hard look at the things you own and the potential stresses they hold.

 If you don’t really need something, let it go.
+Happiness comes in buckets when you own less stuff.

 Minimalism looks different for everyone.
 But the benefits of minimalism are almost always the same: more money, more time, more freedom and less stress.
+It’s also been known to make you happier and increase your productivity.

 Everyone has a different story and a different message to share.
 Start by finding a virtual mentor (maybe even a couple) whose message resonates with you.
 Along with searching for ‘minimalist blogs’ on Google, you could also try looking for minimalist TED talks for further inspiration.

 The next step is to start the decluttering process.
 Again, there’s a ton of wisdom available online, so search for a process that speaks to you and dive in.
-One popular approach is to play the mins game.
-Another is to declutter your home room by room.
-Taking an online course like Uncluttered is also a popular approach.

 How you do it is up to you, just make sure you end up with less than you started with.
 Stick with it and you’ll end up happier, richer and a lot less stressed.
 And you’ll have more freedom.